realjcluo/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Jiecheng Luo a self-motivated PhD student who has developed research quantitative and analytical skills with a strong capacity to conduct independent research.
+Jiecheng Luo is a self-motivated PhD student who has developed research quantitative and analytical skills with a strong capacity to conduct independent research.
 I am interested in developing a career that combines teaching and research, while maintaining my interest in public engagement on ageing into disability.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.